How to Run the Welcoming Congregation Program

 In addition, congregations are encouraged to pay particular attention to the following topics: transgender issues, bisexual and queer issues, and the intersection of sexual orientation and gender identity with other identity factors like age, race/ethnicity, class, and ability.
 Because these issues are often glossed over by the mainstream, there is a real need for these discussions in our congregations.
 Check out Identity 101 for more.

 Getting started is often the most challenging step.
 Mobilizing support and energy can sometimes be difficult, and some congregations face other challenges.
-If you’re a small congregation, start with our small congregations page.

 Find Others—You Can’t Do It Alone

 Feel out congregational leaders, gather supportive members around you, and engage in conversations about how to best move forward.
 The more listening, consultation, dialogue, and consensus that occur at the beginning between professional staff, trustees, boards, committees, and members of the congregation, the more likely your program is to succeed.